 Vanilla and Chocolate Maicena Pudding is based on a Dominican Children's favorite breakfast dish, it is perfect for when you need a comforting dessert.

-Few Dominican children have escaped it, and although it’s not as popular these days, nearly all of us have eaten a version of this dish at some time or other.
+Few Dominican children have escaped Maicena Pudding, and although it’s not as popular these days, nearly all of us have eaten a version of this dish at some time or another.
 It was usually served as breakfast or dinner, and sometimes as a mild, comfort food when we were sick.

-Coincidentally, a couple of readers recently mentioned that they would like a recipe for it, so I set out to do that.
-It took longer than I intended as my body just wasn’t into the whole “working” thing.
+A couple of readers recently mentioned that they would like a recipe for it, so I set out to do that.
+And while I was at it, I decided to answer some of the questions I got from you over the years.

 Vanilla and Chocolate Maicena Pudding Recipe